-In view that during FY2020 under review, the Executive Chairman of the Company and the CEO are immediate family members and part of the executive management team, Mr Tan Sim Cheng, our Non-Executive Deputy Chairman has been appointed as our Lead Independent Director pursuant to the recommendation in Guideline 3.3 of the Code.
+As the Executive Chairman is not independent, to be in compliance with Provision 3.3 of the Code, the Board has appointed Mr Tan as the Lead Independent Director to lead the Independent Directors, to provide independent view and foster constructive discussion.
 The Lead Independent Director serves as a principal liaison on Board issues between the Independent Directors and the Chairman of the Board.
 The Lead Independent Director is available to shareholders who have concerns which contact through the normal channels of the Executive Chairman, CEO, Executive Directors or Chief Financial Officer have failed to resolve or for which such contact is inappropriate.